poonamparhar/jvm-troubleshooting-agentic-assistant/README.md

 # JVM Troubleshooting Agentic Assistant

 An interactive CLI tool that analyzes JVM diagnostic data using a multi-agent AI architecture built with LangChain4j.
-It supports multiple input files and routes them to specialized agents (starting with GC logs).
+It supports multiple input files and routes them to specialized agents.

 ## Features